eucardano/operations-framework/countryhubs/merchandise.md

 ### External Design Support

 As the specifications are minimalistic, we decided to create the design inhouse (within the team).
-Reasoning: The design communication will probably exceed the time needed to create the design.
+Reasoning: The design communication in addition to the freelancer feee will likely exceed the time needed to create the design.